Pylons/pyramid/docs/narr/vhosting.rst

    WSGIScriptAlias /pyramidapp /Users/chrism/projects/modwsgi/env/pyramid.wsgi

-In the above configuration, we root a :mod:`pyramid` application at ``/pyramidapp`` within the Apache configuration.
+In the above configuration, we root a :app:`Pyramid` application at ``/pyramidapp`` within the Apache configuration.

 .. index::